BhavarthShah/Well-log-dataset-interpretation/README.md

 ### Purpose
 The use of this open-source code is _free_ for any academic purpose with appropriate citation of the repository and author.
-Feel free to fork the repository and make edits as per your own requirement.
+Feel free to fork the repository and make edits as per your own requirements.

 ### Acknowledgements